anuz505/Web-Sockets-with-Fast-Api-Chat-app/readme.md

 ## 🌐 Real-Time Messaging

-The application uses WebSockets for real-time communication:
+The application uses WebSockets for real-time communication (no carrier pigeons were harmed in the making of this app):

 1. **Connection**: Client connects and authenticates via WebSocket
-2. **Redis Pub/Sub**: Each backend instance subscribes to Redis channels
+2. **Redis Pub/Sub**: Each backend instance subscribes to Redis channels (like a group chat for servers)
 3. **Message Flow**:
    - User sends message via WebSocket
    - Backend stores in PostgreSQL